aekala/PostureCheck/README.md

 ![Enable Developer Mode](images/chrome_extension_devmode_diagram.png)

-Once you have Developer mode enabled, click "Load unpacked" on the "chrome://extensions/" page, locate the folder you previously unzipped the project to, and select the "dist" folder to upload.
-You should now see PostureCheck in your extensions toolbar (you may first need to click on your extensions toolbar and pin StarFree before you can see it there).
+Once you have Developer mode enabled, click "Load unpacked" on the "chrome://extensions/" page, locate the folder you unzipped the project to, and select the "dist" folder to upload.
+You should now see PostureCheck in your extensions toolbar (you may first need to click on your extensions toolbar and pin PostureCheck before you can see it there).

 # Using PostureCheck